A Boosting Approach to Reinforcement Learning: Abstract

 \section{Abstract}

-We study efficient algorithms for reinforcement learning in Markov decision processes whose complexity is independent of the number of states.
-This formulation succinctly captures large scale problems, but is also known to be computationally hard in its general form.
-Previous approaches attempt to circumvent the computational hardness by assuming structure in either transition function or the value function, or by relaxing the solution guarantee to a local optimality condition.
+Reducing reinforcement learning to supervised learning is a well-studied and effective approach that leverages the benefits of compact function approximation to deal with large-scale Markov decision processes.
+Independently, the boosting methodology (e.g. AdaBoost) has proven to be indispensable in designing efficient and accurate classification algorithms by combining inaccurate {\em rules-of-thumb}.

-We consider the methodology of boosting, borrowed from supervised learning, for converting weak learners into an accurate policy.
-The notion of weak learning we study is that of sampled-based approximate optimization of linear functions over policies.
-Under this assumption of weak learnability, we give an efficient algorithm that is capable of improving the accuracy of such weak learning methods, till global optimality is reached.
-We prove sample complexity and running time bounds on our method, that are polynomial in the natural parameters of the problem: approximation guarantee, discount factor, distribution mismatch and number of actions.
-In particular, our bound does not depend on the number of states.
+In this paper, we take a further step: we reduce reinforcement learning to a sequence of weak learning problems.
+Since weak learners perform only marginally better than random guesses, such subroutines constitute a weaker assumption than the availability of an accurate supervised learning oracle.
+We prove that the sample complexity and running time bounds of the proposed method do not explicitly depend on the number of states.

-A technical difficulty in applying previous boosting results, is that the value function over policy space is not convex.
-We show how to use a non-convex variant of the Frank-Wolfe method, coupled with recent advances in gradient boosting that allow incorporating a weak learner with multiplicative approximation guarantee, to overcome the non-convexity and attain global convergence.
+While existing results on boosting operate on convex losses, the value function over policies is non-convex.
+We show how to use a non-convex variant of the Frank-Wolfe method for boosting, that additionally improves upon the known sample complexity and running time even for reductions to supervised learning.